 What does the photo say to you?
 For example, you may have a photograph of a great subject.
 But does this subject tell the complete story?
 Is there a way you can photograph the subject in another way to add more context?
 Does your photography invoke any emotions in you?
 If you are trying to tell a story with a single image then this is very important.

 The word Photography is derived from Greek words phos and graphé which mean light and drawing respectively.
 Keep that in mind when you are out shooting.

 In photography, light is everything.
 You should always be looking at the light sources in your environment.
 Try to determine how they will affect your images.
-The best way to fast track this is by shooting film (or replicating shooting film with your DSLR).
-With film, you are forced to plan for the light.
+The best way to fast-track this is by shooting 35mm film (or replicating shooting film with your DSLR).
+With a film camera, you are forced to plan for the light.
 A fixed (low) ISO and limited editing possibilities ensure you think about how the subject is lit.

 Always consider the colour of light, the harshness of light, the direction of light.
 Analyse how it falls across the frame.
 Did you capture it from the right angle or perhaps another angle would have made a better image?
 Was there a dull light or a lack of light?
 What would you do if you got to shoot the image again?

 There is no excuse for messing up the exposure these days.
 So many of the decisions can be left to the processor in the camera.
 A quick review of the LCD (and Histogram) will tell you where your exposure is.
 Compared to the film days this is a walk in the park!

 Ensure that you push the exposure as far towards the highlights as possible without causing areas of overexposure.
 You can find these by turning on highlight warnings in the camera’s settings.
 I have written an article on exposures here if you need a more in-depth explanation.